SwissLife-OSS/mongo-extensions/README.md

 **MongoDB.Extensions provides a set of utility libraries for MongoDB.**

-MongoDB.Extensions provides several libraries to extend and simplify the MongoDB bootstrapping and transaction functionalities.
+MongoDB.Extensions provides several libraries to extend and simplify some MongoDB functionalities like bootstrapping and transactions.

-The MongoDB.Extension.Context library provides a bootstrapping context, which can be used to initialize the MongoDB connections, databases and collections in a proper and easy way.
+The MongoDB.Extension.Context library provides a bootstrapping context, which is used to initialize the MongoDB connections, databases and collections in a specific and proper way.

 ## Features